CaptainAtos/Debugger3D/README.md

 Status: In active development — student project for the SAE Institute Games Programming portfolio.

 Premise:
-You're sent into the server basement to fix a critical outage.
+You're an overworked IT specialist, and after a long day of work you fall asleep.
+The fever dream begins: you're sent into the server basement to fix a critical outage.
 The door locks behind you, the lights cut out, and you have to work your way through the generated corridors, reactivating servers one by one before the lights — and the door — come back on.

 Core Features: